Let’s pretend for a minute there are two ways to respond to a book you’ve read.

 I NEVER would have read this if a trusted bookseller hadn't pressed it into my hands and said READ IT: the plot summary would have made me put it right down.
 I went into this novel knowing nothing and I liked it that way, so I'll just say Wood explores themes of love, loss, and identity through a quirky 11-year-old boy who loves making lists, a wily 104-year-old woman, an absentee father, a Boy Scout project, and the Guiness Book of World Records.
 (That means if you want to talk about it, you need a reading companion!)
 More info →

 The first person perspective, extra-strength dose of creepy, and societal commentary make this novel extremely discussable.
-Set in a future where women have no control over their bodies, is a staple of high school reading lists ... and banned books list.
+Set in a future where women have no control over their bodies, this is a staple of high school reading lists ... and banned books list.
 More info →

 It's been highly recommended by my local booksellers and a few friends with good taste.
 But whoa, it was NOT what I was expecting!
 I was expecting a Very Serious Literary Book, and instead it *almost* read like YA.
 The narrator is Blue van Meer, a teenager who has been moving from town to town with her father ever since her mother died, accompanying him to each of his short-term professorial stints at tiny liberal arts colleges across the country.
 Her senior year of high school, her father declares they will spend the whole year in one place, and Blue falls in with an enigmatic teacher and a hand-picked group of students she's gathered around her.
 The whole book is strongly reminiscent of The Secret History, yet despite this I still didn't see that big left turn coming.
 More info →